 5. Get Into the Spooky Spirit on a Lighted Pumpkin Trail

-Enjoying a lighted pumpkin or Halloween-themed trail is a great way to spend a fall evening whether on foot or by car.
+Enjoying a lighted pumpkin or Halloween-themed trail is a great way to spend a fall evening.

 Examples of some of the lighted pumpkin trails in Ontario include:

-- Pumpkinferno at Upper Canada Village – September 25 – October 31, 2020 – an outdoor walk-through art exhibit featuring over 7,000 handcrafted pumpkins all lit at night along a kilometre long path in a picturesque 19th-century backdrop.
+- Pumpkinferno at Upper Canada Village – select evenings late September – late October 2023.
+An outdoor walk-through art exhibit featuring over 7,000 handcrafted pumpkins all lit at night along a kilometre long path in a picturesque 19th-century backdrop.
+Harvest dining, plus seasonal treats, shopping, and kids play stations add to the experience.
+Tickets can be booked online in advance.

-- Royal Botanical Gardens – The Great Pumpkin Trail – an evening walk through Hendrie Park with the candlelit glow of hundreds of jack-o-lanterns guiding the way.
-Tickets must be pre-purchased online for an available time slot – October 22, 23, 24, 2020.
+- Royal Botanical Gardens – The Great Pumpkin Trail – an evening walk through Hendrie Valley with the candlelit glow of hundreds of jack-o-lanterns guiding the way.
+Enjoy live entertainment, pumpkin themed activities and fall inspired treats.
+Dressing up is optional but encouraged!
+Tickets must be pre-purchased online for an available time slot – October 20-22, 27-29, 2023 starting at 5:30 pm.

 6. Tickle Your Taste Buds on a Culinary Trail